M-Azing

-M-Azing is a candy bar manufactured by Mars, Incorporated.
+M&M'S Chocolate Bar (formerly known as M-Azing) is a candy bar manufactured by Mars, Incorporated.
 It is a milk chocolate candy bar with M&M's Minis inside.
 It has been available in crunchy and peanut butter flavors, in singles and miniatures varieties.

 History

 The product was originally introduced in Singles and Funsize formats in 2004.
+The bar was featured in The Apprentice, Season 2 Episode 13, Sweet and Lowdown, which aired on December 2, 2004.
 In 2005, a Minis format was launched.
 In 2006, the company discontinued all but the Crunchy Singles variety of the candy bar, and now has a "Now with better taste" sticker on it.
 Mars, Incorporated stated that they planned to rebrand the bar in 2008, but this did not happen.

-In 2013, M-Azing was relaunched under the name M&M'S Chocolate Bar.
+In 2013, M-Azing was relaunched under the name M&M'S Chocolate Bar, which was discontinued in 2015.
+It was relaunched in late 2018 and was sold in the United States until 2021.
+The M&M'S Chocolate Bar remains available in the United Kingdom and other countries.

 Ad campaign

 The advertisements for M-Azing bars included people doing amazing things such as a man balancing a washing machine on his teeth.